-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities and each major fund of the County of San Bernardino Special District County Service Area No. 64 Spring Valley Lake as of June 30, 2020 and the changes in financial position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America, as well as accounting systems prescribed by the State Controller's Office and state regulations governing special districts.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities and each major fund of the San Bernardino County-Department of Public Works-Special Districts County Service Area No. 64 Spring Valley Lake as of June 30, 2021 and the changes in its financial position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America, as well as accounting systems prescribed by the State Controller's Office and state regulations governing special districts.